renemarcker/ConsoleRPG/README.md

 # ConsoleRPG

 ## Background
 "ConsoleRPG" is an assignment from the Accelerated Learning course in Fullstack .Net developer (Noroff).
 ConsoleRPG is an console application wroten in C# and utilize Unit Tests, GIT usage, and CI/CD.
+The development of this application have been Test-Driven Development.
+## Class Interaction Diagram
+To begin the implementation of the application, there have been developed a class interaction diagram to show the interaction between classes.The class interaction diagram can be found in the ClassInteractionDiagram.pdf.
+As the diagram is created before any code is written and will not be updated (as it will be part of the overall grade), the code may vary some degree from the diagram.
+The diagram also contain the calculation on some of the methods.
 ## Description
 The console application do not focus on a playable application, but more illustrate the fundamentals of C# and Unit tests.
 There shall be a abstract class "Hero", which there is four classes (Mage, Ranger, Rogue and Warrior).
 The constructor of the hero should only be based on a name, but should contain level, states and equipment slots.
 The hero have methods to level up, equip weapon and armor to specific slots (head, weapon, body and legs).
 The states is based on the Three-Stat System (Strength, Dexterity and Intelligence), where starting states varies on the class.
 When hero level up, the hero's states increases, also depend on the class.